-A grape from the Douro regio, where it is called folgasão.
+A grape from the Douro region, where it is (mistakenly) called folgasão.

-It contains high acidity and lots of natural sugar, it is slightly bitter.
+It contains high acidity and lots of natural sugar, and is slightly bitter.

 A grape that makes spicy wines.

-Terrantez is becoming very rare, only 2.5 hectares are left on the island.
+Terrantez has become very rare, only 2.9 hectares are left on the island.